linhuixiao/HiVG/README.md

 this paper employs contrastive learning and shuffles the training examples; therefore, you will need to re-download the data from us.
 Additionally, we also provide the `mixup` dataset for mixup grounding training, which comprises by the five training sets (i.e., RefCOCO/+/g, ReferIt, Flickr30k).
-Note that the RefCOCOg-g (i.e., gref) training set is excluded in the `mixup` because it exists test set data leakage.**
+Note that the RefCOCOg-g (i.e., gref) training set is excluded in the `mixup` because it exists test set data leakage.
+The val and test split in `mixup` are copied from the RefCOCOg dataset.**

 ### text-box anotations download